Da-Fecto/ProcessPageListerUrls/README.md

 ### Thanks

-This Module is partly sponsored by Calago, thanks!
+This Module is partly sponsored by Calago, thanks!<br>
 Thanks to Ryan Cramer